mvadari/xrpl-docs/Permissioned DEX XLS.md

 * Modifying the `OfferCreate` transaction.
 * Modifying the `Payment` transaction.

 This feature will require an amendment, tentatively titled `featurePermissionedDEX`.
+The the orderbook and pathing-related RPCs will also need to be updated.

 ### 1.1.
 Background: The Current State of Permissioning and Compliance on the XRPL
 The XRPL has made significant strides toward a compliance-by-design framework, incorporating several features to enhance transparency and control.
 These tools aim to facilitate regulatory adherence while preserving the platform's decentralized ethos.